dku-plant-futures/dku-plant-futures.github.io/content/post/weekend-read/2024-12-21/index.md

 far shorter than Kolbert's previous works, but that's intentional.
 Ordinary citizens don't need endless pages of data — we need to feel, to feel the crisis as something visceral, immediate.
-Hope in saviour technologies, politicians, or billionaires is misplaced;
-the only hope lies in action, in living as though our lives depend on it, because, of course, they do.

-The book's structure — an alphabet of vignettes — feels almost whimsical, each letter bringing its own observation, its own challenge.
+The book's structure — an alphabet of vignettes — feels almost whimsical.
 It's a small, clever conceit, and yet it doesn't trivialise the message.
 We can embrace creativity, Kolbert seems to say, even as we reckon with a reality so stark it defies imagination: we may not turn things around this time.

-Kolbert doesn't shy away from the enormity of the odds, but she also refuses to indulge in despair, that comfortable cloak.
+Kolbert doesn't shy away from the enormity of the odds we are facing, but she also refuses to indulge in despair, that comfortable cloak.
 In fact, the chapter on D is the shortest, a mere whisper, and it reads: